Skip to content

 Does CUNY Hunter College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-CUNY Hunter College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 7.54%, among the highest in the country.
-Access is a real strength here: roughly 21.2% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+CUNY Hunter College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 7.54%, among the highest in the country.
+Access is a real strength here.
+Roughly 21.2% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 35.6% go on to reach the top of the income ladder.
-The median family income of students sits near $49,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $49,800, a snapshot of the campus's socioeconomic mix.

 7.54%